Sign In Register

 Healthcare Facilities16

-Harper has an average annual temperature of 49°F (9°C).
+Harper experiences four distinct seasons with an average annual temperature of 49°F (9°C).
 Winters average 21°F in January while summers reach 74°F in July.
-Annual precipitation is 37.4 inches.
-The area enjoys 275 sunny days per year.
+The area gets 275 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 37.4 inches.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 810 feet.

 Temperature